MIMJA156/time-tracker-ts-dev/README.md

 #### Web GUI

-To open the Web GUI click on the time badge or run the VSCode command ``Time Tracker: Open Web GUI`` This will open a new tab in the browser and display the GUI
+To open the Web GUI click on the time badge or run the VSCode command ``Time Tracker: Open Web GUI`` This will open a new tab in the browser and display the GUI.

 #### Basic Settings